BBC Countryfile Live Show 3 – 2nd – 5th August 2018 – Blenheim Palace – Oxfordshire

-Having been an avid viewer of the BBC Countryfile programme for the past twenty-nine years there was only one place I was going to be on the weekend of 3rd-6th August 2017 – the spectacular grounds of Oxfordshire’s historic Blenheim Palace for Countryfile Live.
+Having been an avid viewer of the BBC Countryfile programme for the past thirty years there is only one place I am going to be on the weekend of 2nd – 5th August 2018 – the spectacular grounds of Oxfordshire’s historic Blenheim Palace for Countryfile Live.

 Not only was it an educational and informative day but a lot of fun for the whole family to enjoy.
 I enjoyed a refreshing drink at the picturesque village pub `The Craven Arms` named after its longest serving presenter John and took a stroll down Baker Street!
 I was unable to watch the birds of prey display in the central arena but I did manage to get up close to several fine raptors such as the Giant Eagle Owl and my favourite the beautiful Barn Owl in the wildlife Zone alongside Bees, Moths, Butterflies, ferrets, polecat, rabbits and Ants!